asenousy/wallstreetauth/README.md

 ## Aproaches used

+Bootstrap was used as my CSS framework

-I have handlebars for rendering pages and took advantage of partials to avoid repeated code and passed in flags through partials to render differently based on page
+I have used handlebars for rendering pages and took advantage of partials to avoid repeated code and passed in flags through partials to render differently based on page

-I created a jqery plugin elements the capabilty to twist around
+I created a jqery plugin that gives elements the capabilty to twist around

 Along side passport.js oauth2, i used `cookie-session` to store the token on client side